mpflynnx/beginning-c-plus-plus-programming/docs/section5.md

 ### Namespaces

-Namespaces are used to prevent naming conflicts. `std::cout` the programmer explicitly declares the namespace and object in their code.
+Namespaces are used to prevent naming conflicts. `std::cout` the programmer explicitly declares the namespace `std` and object `count` for use in the source code.

 **`cout` usage not using a namespace directive**
 ```c